-Manchester City announced Antoine Semenyo’s signing on January 7, completing a £62.5 million transfer from AFC Bournemouth that represents the club’s largest January spending in over a decade.
-The deal happened quickly once negotiations began in earnest, with City desperate to address an attacking crisis that has seen them drop points against promoted sides and draw matches they would have won comfortably in previous seasons.
+Manchester City announced Antoine Semenyo’s signing on January 7, completing a £62.5 million transfer from AFC Bournemouth, as first reported by David Ornstein of The Athletic.
+The fee represents the club’s largest January spending in over a decade.
+According to Fabrizio Romano, the deal happened quickly once negotiations began in earnest, with City desperate to address an attacking crisis that has seen them drop points against promoted sides and draw matches they would have won comfortably in previous seasons.
 Semenyo arrives as a solution to problems that have plagued Pep Guardiola’s team since autumn, but the question of whether one player can rescue a season that has veered so dramatically off course remains unanswered.

 The numbers that attracted City’s interest are impossible to ignore.
 Semenyo scored 11 goals and provided 7 assists in the first half of the season, production that ranked him among the Premier League’s most effective attackers.
-His underlying metrics are equally impressive: his 0.58 expected goals per 90 minutes placed him in the top 10% of wide forwards across Europe’s top five leagues.
-He completes 3.2 dribbles per game, drawing fouls and creating chaos in situations where City’s current attackers have been too predictable.
-At 25 years old, Semenyo represents both an immediate upgrade and a long-term investment in a position where City’s options have thinned considerably.
+His underlying metrics are equally impressive: his 0.58 expected goals per 90 minutes placed him in the top 10% of wide forwards across Europe’s top five leagues, per FBref.
+He completes 3.2 dribbles per game according to WhoScored, drawing fouls and creating chaos in situations where City’s current attackers have been too predictable.
+Valued at £45 million by Transfermarkt before the move, Semenyo at 25 years old represents both an immediate upgrade and a long-term investment in a position where City’s options have thinned considerably.

 The context surrounding the transfer reveals how far Manchester City have fallen from their recent standards.
 They sit third in the Premier League table, six points behind Arsenal with 17 matches remaining.
 Their title defense has been undermined by uncharacteristic inconsistency, including a 1-1 draw with Brighton this week that left Guardiola visibly frustrated during his post-match press conference.
 City have drawn eight league matches this season, more than they drew in the entirety of their centurion campaign in 2017-18.
 The margins that once favored them have evaporated, and the squad that won four consecutive Premier League titles suddenly looks vulnerable in ways it never did before.